Baahubali 2: The Conclusion (soundtrack): Production

 The soundtrack in Telugu was composed by MM Keeravani while the songs were sung by Daler Mahendi, Mounima, Sony, Deepu, Sreenidhi, V. Srisoumya, Kaala Bhairava and Keeravani.
 In Tamil, Madhan Karky written the lyrics followed from part 1 of this film.
+Although the film was partially reshot in Tamil, no songs were reshot.
 For the dubbed Malayalam soundtrack, Mankompu Gopalakrishnan composed the lyrics while Vijay Yesudas, Shweta Mohan and Yazin Nizar sang the songs.
 The Hindi dubbed soundtrack featured a song by Kailash Kher.

 Lahari Music and T-Series acquired the audio rights of the Telugu and Tamil soundtracks in late October 2016 for an amount of ₹45 million, the highest sum paid by the company in its 37 years of operation.
 The audio rights of the Hindi and Malayalam soundtracks were acquired by Zee Music Company and Manorama Music respectively.
 The audio launch of the soundtrack, which also doubled as the pre-release event of the film, was held on 26 March 2017 at YMCA grounds with Karan Johar as the chief guest.
 Among the various events that took place at the launch, Keeravani sang a song dedicated to S.S.
 Rajamouli, the director of the film.
 Due to the success of the predecessor's album, there were expectations that the second installment of the album would also be successful.